AreaLayer/firebolt-react-native/README.md

 Users can back up their Bitcoin and Lightning keys with a standard BIP-39 seed and backup channel The other main features Firebolt supports are as follows:

-📱 Contact list via Npub
+📱 Contact list via Nostr

 🪙 Payments via Lightning Network